 What was discovered is no matter how often academics enjoy spending time in front of the blackboard, one of the major issues is ensuring successful impartation of knowledge to students.1 Academic and Faculty Director of Harvard’s Derek Bok Center for Teaching and Learning, Professor Robert Lue describes how teaching and learning is constantly changing subsequently forcing academics to evaluate engagement in higher education classrooms more than ever before.

-As an advocate of online education and the Course Convener of the Teaching and Learning Strategies for Higher Education online short course offered by Harvard’s Derek Bok Center for Teaching and Learning, Professor Lue is involved in conducting research on online pedagogies and pedagogical theories.
+As an advocate of online education and the Course Convener of the Higher Education Teaching Certificate offered by Harvard’s Derek Bok Center for Teaching and Learning, Professor Lue is involved in conducting research on online pedagogies and pedagogical theories.

 He recently sat down with the nonprofit higher education research institute, Project Information Literacy (PIL) to define pedagogy and discuss teaching, learning and the value of higher education and classroom management.